 Peninsula Town Center

 Melaniphy & Associates, Inc. is a firm of shopping center consultants, real estate counselors, site selection specialists, market analysts, retail experts, restaurant consultants, and international investment advisors, Melaniphy & Associates, Inc. has successfully advised thousands of national and international clients in both the private and public sectors for more than 40 years.

 John C. Melaniphy, company founder, has been a real estate economist and market analyst for over 40 years.
 During this time, he has been involved in almost every type of urban and suburban development and redevelopment problem and opportunity...
 Read more

 Mall of America

-During the Recession, thousands of marginal and successful restaurants have closed because of fewer people dining out, the loss of significant luncheon business, other financial problems, lack of anticipated sales, rising gasoline prices vs. dining out expenditures, fewer frequent customers, smaller check averages, and consumers trading down, along with locational factors like poor access, limited parking, and numerous other reasons.
+During the recession, thousands of marginal and successful restaurants closed because of fewer people dining out, the loss of significant luncheon business, other financial problems, lack of anticipated sales, rising gasoline prices vs. dining out expenditures, fewer frequent customers, smaller check averages, and consumers trading down, along with locational factors like poor access, limited parking, and numerous other reasons.
 This is the food business where every customer is a food critique.

 Admittedly, in the last several years even restaurants and quick service food unit in good locations have fallen victim to the worst recession in my lifetime.
 However, even with economic these problems, picking the right locations given all of the problems can help to keep the grim reaper away.
 Up until 2009, I thought that the 1974-1975 Recession was the worst I had experienced.
 This one is at least twice as bad.